karimsab/Machine-Learning/README.md

 For this, we are using the [House Prices Competition](https://www.kaggle.com/c/home-data-for-ml-course) on Kaggle site,

-where the objective is to predict house prices from a train and test datasets.
+where the objective is to predict house prices from a train and test datasets (*top 3%*).

 **Content :**